fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ```

 <!-- Käytössä on jälleen efektihookki, jonka avulla asetetaan tokenin arvo komponentin _App_ tilaan sekä local storageen siinä vaiheessa kun palvelin on vastannut mutaatioon.
 Efektihookki on tarpeen, jotta sovellus ei joutuisi ikuiseen renderöintilooppiin. -->
 We are using an effect hook again.
-Here it's used to save the token's value to the state of the _App_ component and the local storage after the server has responded to the mutation.
+Here, it's used to save the token's value to the state of the _App_ component and the local storage after the server has responded to the mutation.
 Use of the effect hook is necessary to avoid an endless rendering loop.

-Let's also add a button which enables a logged in user to log out.
+Let's also add a button which enables a logged-in user to log out.
 The button's onClick handler sets the _token_ state to null, removes the token from local storage and resets the cache of the Apollo client.
-The last step is [important](https://www.apollographql.com/docs/react/networking/authentication/#reset-store-on-logout), because some queries might have fetched data to cache, which only logged in users should have access to.
+The last step is [important](https://www.apollographql.com/docs/react/networking/authentication/#reset-store-on-logout), because some queries might have fetched data to cache, which only logged-in users should have access to.

 We can reset the cache using the [resetStore](https://www.apollographql.com/docs/react/api/core/ApolloClient/#ApolloClient.resetStore) method of an Apollo _client_ object.
 The client can be accessed with the [useApolloClient](https://www.apollographql.com/docs/react/api/react-hooks/#useapolloclient) hook: